-9. The applicant will submit to the local planning authority a post-excavation assessment (to be submitted within three months of the completion of fieldwork, unless otherwise agreed in advance with the Planning Authority).
+A post-excavation assessment shall be submitted within three months of the completion of fieldwork, unless otherwise agreed in advance with the Planning Authority.
 This will result in the completion of post-excavation analysis, preparation of a full site archive and report ready for deposition at the local museum, and submission of a publication report.